conda/conda/docs/source/index.rst

 .. figure::  images/conda_logo.svg
    :align:   center

-**Package, dependency and environment management for any language: Python, R, Scala, Java, Javascript, C/ C++, FORTRAN**
+**Package, dependency and environment management for any language: Python, R, Ruby, Lua, Scala, Java, Javascript, C/ C++, FORTRAN**

 Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 It works on